 - You can also use the camera icon to scan a QR code, if available.
 This worked better than WinOTP Authenticator – but not perfectly.

 5. GAuth Authenticator

-Adding your authenticator to GAuth is easy.
-First, click on the pencil on the top right, then click Add.
+- To add your authenticator to GAuth, click on the pencil in the top right.

-Enter the name of the authentication code (in this case, Google) and the secret key.
+- Enter the name of the account name (in this case, Google) and the secret key.